Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 How does aluminium compare to steel?

-Weight: Aluminium is much lighter than steel, making it ideal for applications where reducing weight is important.
+Weight: Aluminium is much lighter than steel, making it perfect for applications that require weight reduction.

 Strength: Steel is stronger than aluminium, but certain aluminium alloys can be very strong while remaining lightweight.